aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2023/aspose-slides-for-net-23-10-release-notes/_index.md

 ## TiffOptions.BwConversionMode property and BlackWhiteConversionMode enum added ##

-The new TiffOptions.BwConversionMode specifies the algorithm for converting a color image into a black and white image.
-This option will applied only if CompressionType s set to TiffCompressionTypes.CCITT4 or TiffCompressionTypes.CCITT3.
+The new `TiffOptions.BwConversionMode` property allows you to specify the algorithm for converting a color image to a black and white image.
+This setting is applied only when  `CompressionType` is set to `TiffCompressionTypes.CCITT4` or `TiffCompressionTypes.CCITT3`.

 Example: